 When I first started working in Australia, one of the culture shocks for me was a certain lack of “relationship” in the workplace.
 Initially, I thought it was because I am still very much a foreigner, and I speak with a funny accent.
-It took a while for me to adapt, eventually.
+It took me a while to adapt, eventually.
 But after so many years, I still think there is something very unfamiliar to someone from Singapore.

 But it’s a “distant” kind of friendliness.
 Almost impersonal sometimes.
 When I was working, Monday mornings in the office usually began with casual chats about what you did on the weekend, how much rain we got, and how your favourite footy team performed.
 It was nice.
 But beneath all the casual banter and hugs, there is a certain…distance.